-Plagiarism: Plagiarism is the use of another person's words, ideas, or results without giving that person appropriate credit.
+Plagiarism: Plagiarism is the use of another person's words, ideas, or results without giving that person appropriate credit or recycling/reusing one's original work in another academic exercise.
 To avoid plagiarism, every direct quotation must be identified by quotation marks or appropriate indentation and both direct quotation and paraphrasing must be cited properly according to the accepted format for the particular discipline or as required by the instructor in a course.
 Some common examples of plagiarism are:

-- Copying word for word (i.e. quoting directly) from an oral, printed, or electronic source without proper attribution. - Paraphrasing without proper attribution, i.e., presenting in one's own words another person's written words or ideas as if they were one's own. - Submitting a purchased or downloaded term paper or other materials to satisfy a course requirement. - Incorporating into ones' work, graphs, drawings, photographs, diagrams, tables, spreadsheets, computer programs, or other non-textual material from other sources without proper attribution of credit.
+- Copying word for word (i.e. quoting directly) from an oral, printed, or electronic source without proper attribution. - Paraphrasing without proper attribution, i.e., presenting in one's own words another person's written words or ideas as if they were one's own. - Submitting a purchased or downloaded term paper or other materials to satisfy a course requirement. - Incorporating into ones' work, graphs, drawings, photographs, diagrams, tables, spreadsheets, computer programs, or other non-textual material from other sources without proper attribution of credit. - Self-plagiarism (text-recycling), which is the act of reusing (recycling) portions of work that were either previously published or submitted in one assignment to meet the requirements of another assignment without prior permission of the instructors involved and appropriate citation.